-Calamondin tree, also known as Calamondin orange tree or Calamondin citrus mitis, along with other citrus (aka Meyer lemon trees), is a group of plants that can handle cooler temperatures but also move indoors and outdoors.
+The Calamondin tree, along with another citrus (aka Meyer lemon trees), is a group of plants able to handle cooler temperatures but also move indoors and outdoors.

 Citrus is the “Orange Tree” family!